-We live in the age of Pinterest, so, naturally, we all think we are equipped to make everything from crocheted pot holders to tiny houses.
-Even if you have mastered the art of the glue gun and you know more than a few useful life hacks, you probably shouldn’t take on tons of DIY wedding projects during the wedding planning process.
-Yes, making one or two DIY wedding decorations can save you money, but you don’t have to (and shouldn’t) do it all for wedding day.
+We live in the age of Pinterest, so, naturally, we all think we are equipped to make everything from crocheted potholders to DIY wedding invitations.
+Even if you have mastered the art of the glue gun and you know more than a few useful life hacks, you probably shouldn’t take on tons of DIY wedding projects during the planning process.
+Yes, making one or two DIY wedding decorations can save you money, but you don’t have to (and shouldn’t) do it all for your wedding day.

 Here are a few DIY wedding projects you should avoid.